eduvpn/python-eduvpn-client/doc/introduction.rst

 Centos
 ------

-You can install the latest release of the eduVPN client on Centos 7 or 8 by running these commands as root or using sudo:
+You can install the latest release of the eduVPN client on Centos 7 by running these commands as root or using sudo:

 .. code-block:: bash